 About the Criminal Justice CoPs

-Each CoP brings together local jurisdiction teams to create coordinated local strategic plans and implementation strategies for the topic of focus.
-Selected teams for each CoP will work intensively to determine optimal ways to implement best practices and define success indicators for their respective CoP.
-Each topic-specific CoP will engage subject-matter experts to work with jurisdiction teams during the implementation process and facilitate peer-to-peer sharing.
-Through a virtual platform, selected teams will work together to learn and complete their implementation work while, at the same time, share with other jurisdictions and receive an array of technical assistance from subject-matter experts across the country.
-The CoPs are designed to achieve four key objectives:
+Each CoP brought together local jurisdiction teams to create coordinated local strategic plans and implementation strategies for the topic of focus.
+Selected teams for each CoP will worked intensively to determine optimal ways to implement best practices and define success indicators for their respective CoP.
+Each topic-specific CoP engaged subject-matter experts to work with jurisdiction teams during the implementation process and facilitate peer-to-peer sharing.
+Through a virtual platform, selected teams worked together to learn and complete their implementation work while, at the same time, sharing with other jurisdictions and receive an array of technical assistance from subject-matter experts across the country.
+The CoPs were designed to achieve four key objectives:

 - Enhance collective knowledge of key issues and familiarity with the topic